tugboat0278/1st-and-10-NFL-Pickem/README.md

 **Never store either secret directly in this GitHub repository.**

+---

-## 1st & 10 Madden Nation
+# 1st & 10 Madden Nation

-This project is based on the original FantasyFootballPickEm project and has been updated and customized for **1st & 10 Madden Nation**.
+This project is based on the original **FantasyFootballPickEm** project and has been updated and customized for **1st & 10 Madden Nation**.